ttauveron/terraform-move-helper/README.md

 - Doing this for every resource in a large refactor is time-consuming and error-prone.

 **With terraform-move-helper:**
-- terraform-move-helper will automatically match the destroyed and created resources based on their attributes (e.g., bucket name) and generate the appropriate `terraform state mv` command for you:
+- terraform-move-helper can match the destroyed and created resources based on their state, such as the bucket name, and generate the appropriate `terraform state mv` command for review:
   ```bash
   terraform state mv 'aws_s3_bucket.old_name' 'module.storage.aws_s3_bucket.new_name'
   ```